 Skip to main content

-This article presents an AI-enabled unified digital-twin framework for Integrated Imaging, Sensing, and Communication (I2SAC) using a multi-static aperture comprising a 64-element dual-polarized electronically scanned phased array and four open-ended waveguide RF probes operating at 25–30 GHz.
-The physical layer is emulated using a computationally efficient, physics-informed dipole-moment propagation model to generate large synthetic datasets over spatially distributed targets and vector fields.
-These data train a deep neural network to learn the inverse channel matrix across space, frequency, and polarization.
-The digital twin is refined using sparse hardware-in-the-loop calibration for physical accuracy.
-Using the calibrated model, we experimentally demonstrate: (1) robust sensing of mmWave channels under hardware non-idealities, (2) computational imaging with 1.5 cm cross-range resolution at 1 m stand-off, and (3) 64-QAM communication over 1 GHz bandwidth with 3.5% average EVM.
+This article presents an AI-enabled unified digital-twin (DT) framework for Integrated Imaging, Sensing, and Communication (I²SAC) on a multi-static aperture comprising of a 64-element dual-polarized transceiver phased array and four open-ended waveguides as RF sensing probes operating in 25–30 GHz.
+The physical layer is emulated through a computationally efficient, physics-informed dipole-moment propagation model that generates large, customizable synthetic datasets as a function of spatially distributed scattering targets and vector measurements.
+These synthetic datasets are used to train a deep neural network that learns the inverse channel matrix across space, frequency, and polarization.
+The DT-predicted RF channel is further refined using sparse hardware-in-the-loop calibration measurements to ensure physical accuracy.
+Using the refined DT, we experimentally demonstrate three integrated capabilities: (1) Ability to learn and sense the mmWave channel with hardware non-idealities.
+(2) Diffraction-limited computational imaging with a cross-range resolution of 1.5 cm at a 1-m stand-off.
+(3) Channel equalization for mmWave link achieving 64-QAM data over 1 GHz bandwidth between the phased-array Tx and an arbitrarily placed external Rx within the learned channel space, with an EVMrms of 3.5%.